Oluseyi-Kofoworola/gitops2-healthcare-intelligence-git-commit/START_HERE.md

 # What it does:
 # 1. Creates demo branch (doesn't touch your main code)
-# 2. Creates patient_test.go with real Go benchmark
+# 2. Creates benchmark_test.go with real Go benchmark
 # 3. Makes 19 commits with 50ms latency (good performance)
 # 4. Makes 1 commit with 250ms latency (regression!)
 # 5. Runs git bisect with actual Go tests